Mitchell McDowell - Founder

-Judson Parker - Issue Advocacy Campaigns & Marketing Consultant
+Judson Parker - Operations & Marketing Consultant, Social Community Manager

 Judson Parker joined UTP as a campaign and strategy consultant in January of 2018.
-Professionally, he is a political consultant with more than 15 years of experience directing progressive nonprofits and political campaigns.
+Professionally, he is a political consultant with more than 15 years of experience directing progressive political campaigns, with an emphasis on direct voter contact.
 As a partner at Democracy Resources and owner of Parker Consulting & Political Management, Judson has also been in charge of qualifying and winning dozens of citizens initiatives, including raising the minimum wage in two states, passing the Equal Rights Amendment into the Oregon Constitution, legalizing medical and recreational cannabis in four states, stopping multinational corporations from drilling for oil along the Florida coastline, and dozens more progressive victories.
 Over the last decade, Judson has also fundraised more than $25 million for organizations including the United Nations High Commission for Refugees (where he served as the Los Angeles Senior City Fundraising Coordinator), the Sierra Club, Environment America, and the Human Rights Campaign.
-He can be reached at firstname.lastname@example.org

 Bethany Crooks - Social Media & Administrative Assistant